langmaninternet/DialoIIISupport/PluginCollection/PartyCooldownsPlugin/README.md

 ------------
 Copy PartyCooldownsPlugin.cs to TurboHUD\plugins\Default\

-To use this plugin, you need remove original version of PartyCooldownsPlugin.
+To use this plugin, you need **remove original version of PartyCooldownsPlugin**.

 Original Features